 Even if a student is interested in a program that is not listed above as a full degree option, a Regional Center can still be the place to start.
 You may begin your college career at a Center in any one of the College's more than 70 degree or certificate programs and take the remainder of the courses at the Main Campus.
 In these cases, you can complete 30 or more credits at a convenient Regional Center before moving on to the Main Campus.
-For more information on the Northeast Regional Center, please visit the Northeast Regional Center web page.
+Learn more about the Northeast Regional Center, Northwest Regional Center and the West Regional Center.